mcvinding/meeg_course/tutorial_00_tips_for_writing_scripts.md

 ```

 ## Define the paths and toolboxes at the beginning of the script
 For this tutorial, you will use the toolbox FieldTrip to analyses MEG/EEG data.
 FieldTrip is written in MATLAB but is not a part of MATLAB.
-We , therefore, need to make sure that MATLAB has FieldTrip in its PATH definition to use the functions.
-The same applies if you use other toolboxes.
+We, therefore, need to make sure that MATLAB has FieldTrip in its PATH definition to use the functions.
+The same applies if you use other external toolboxes in MATLAB.
 This is simple: simply use the MATLAB function  `addpath( ... )` to add the path where you downloaded FieldTrip.
 If you have several versions of FieldTrip or have used other toolboxes before you run this script, it is also a good idea to restore the PATH with the function `resotredefaultpath`

 The start of my script may look like this: